 For questions concerning nursing admissions contact:

-Spring Applicants: The application period for Spring 2021 opens July 1, 2020.
-The priority consideration deadline is August 15, 2020.
-The general application period will continue from August 16th - September 15th.
+Fall 2021 Applicants: The application period for Fall 2021 has been extended to April 1, 2021.
+Applications received by March 1, 2021 will receive priority consideration.
+Applications received between March 2, 2021 and April 1, 2021 will be considered for general admissions period.
 All applications, transcripts, TEAS exam scores and other supporting documents must be submitted by the application deadline appropriate for your designation as either a priority applicant or general applicant.
 It is imperative to read all admission literature, requirements and other information provided below on this page.
 The TEAS section of this page has been updated with dates and information about our remote proctoring options.
-Please also consider attending our Virtual Nursing Admissions Workshop being held on the following day:
+Please also consider attending our Virtual Nursing Admissions Workshop being held on the following days:

 Application Assistance: Students experiencing technical difficulty with the application should contact the